Online Help | Desktop App

 1. Click the Access Scope tab.

-2. Click Data Segments and clear the check boxes of the segments you want excluded from the access scope.
-By default, all segments are included.
+2. Click Workspaces and clear the check boxes of the workspaces you want excluded from the access scope.
+By default, all workspaces are included.

-NOTE: You manage the list of available data segments in the Users&Security > Accounts and Roles > Data Segments section.
-For details, see Managing data segments.
+NOTE: You manage the list of available workspaces in the General > Workspaces section.
+For details, see Managing workspaces.

-IMPORTANT: Segment-related restrictions apply only to objects that have the Data Segment attribute.
+IMPORTANT: Workspace-related restrictions apply only to objects that have the Workspace attribute.
 The most of Alloy Navigator objects ave this attribute.
-However, neither Stock Rooms nor Administrative Permissions have the Data Segment field, so any segment restrictions will not affect user access to these entities.
+However, some of them, including Stock Rooms, PO Items, and Discovered Installations, do not have the Workspace field, so any workspace restrictions will not affect user access to these entities.

 3. Click Restrict access to organizations and add the organizations to include in the access scope: